-- Microsoft Azure Account
+- Microsoft Azure Account.

-- Work or school account for Power BI
+- Work or school account for Power BI.

 Add Power BI output

 Now that an input exists for the job, an output to Power BI can be defined.

 Define them as follows:

-- Dataset Name - Provide a dataset name that you want your Power BI output to have.
-For example, let’s use "StreamAnalyticsRealTimeFraudPBI".
+- Dataset Name: Provide a dataset name that you want your Power BI output to have.
+For example, let’s use "StreamAnalyticsRealTimeFraudPBI."

-- Table Name - Provide a table name under the dataset of your Power BI output.
-Let’s say we call it "StreamAnalyticsRealTimeFraudPBI".
-Currently, Power BI output from Stream Analytics jobs may only have one table in a dataset.
+- Table Name: Provide a table name under the dataset of your Power BI output.
+For example, let's use "StreamAnalyticsRealTimeFraudPBI."
+Currently, Power BI output from Stream Analytics jobs can only have one table in a dataset.

-- defaultMode: pushStreaming: supports both streaming tiles and traditional report-based visuals (aka push)
+- defaultMode: pushStreaming: Supports both streaming tiles and traditional report-based visuals (aka push).

 Create the dashboard in Power BI

-Then select your dataset from the list:
+Select your dataset from the list.

 Now we have a fraud counter!

-Limitations and best practices
+Learn about limitations and best practices

-Because of those Power BI lands itself most naturally to cases where Azure Stream Analytics does a significant data load reduction.
-We recommend using TumblingWindow or HoppingWindow to ensure that data push would be at most 1 push/second and that your query lands within the throughput requirements.
+Because of these limitations, Power BI lends itself most naturally to cases where Azure Stream Analytics does a significant data load reduction.
+We recommend using Tumbling Window or Hopping Window to ensure that data push is at most one push per second, and that your query lands within the throughput requirements.

 SELECT MAX(hmdt) AS hmdt, MAX(temp) AS temp, System.TimeStamp AS time, dspl INTO OutPBI FROM Input TIMESTAMP BY time GROUP BY TUMBLINGWINDOW(ss,4), dspl

-Similarly, if a job attempts to start while the token is expired, an error will occur and the job start will fail.
-To resolve this issue, stop your running job and go to your Power BI output.
-Click the “Renew authorization” link, and restart your job from the Last Stopped Time.
+Similarly, if a job attempts to start after the token has expired, an error occurs and the job starts to fail.
+To resolve this issue, stop the job that's running and go to your Power BI output.
+To avoid data loss, select the Renew authorization link, and then restart your job from the Last Stopped Time.

-For further assistance, try our Azure Stream Analytics forum
+For further assistance, try our Azure Stream Analytics forum.